 If you have children, protecting their financial futures is important.
 But, with the complexities of traditional life insurance, it’s often hard for Americans to get the right amount of coverage.
 It should be possible to have a Goldilocks life insurance situation: Not too much, as that leads to excessive premiums, but not too little, as that wouldn’t properly protect your family.

 By insuring your income, Dayforward makes it easy to maintain your family’s quality of life after you pass away.
 Along with the speedy online application process and the likelihood that you won’t need a medical exam, Dayforward helps people get the right amount of insurance ASAP, with as little headache as possible.
-If you’re in Texas and need life insurance, we definitely recommend checking it out.
+If you’re in Texas or Arizona and need life insurance, we definitely recommend checking it out.
 For everyone else, you’ll have to wait in line for your Dayforward policy.
 But, as they say, good things come to those who wait, and we anticipate the company expanding into all 50 states very, very quickly.

 How has your experience with life insurance been?
 We’d love to hear about your experience.
 Let us know how you like it in the comments below!